RichardTranEng/slack-beer-app/README.md

 * Make the venue id into a query parameter for the REST API which can then be set by the resulting Slack application.
 This would let a single backend handle multiple Slack deployments for different venues
 * Temporarily cache the Untappd API call results to help with the rate limiting of calls
 * Clean up Node package list to only contain modules that are used by the application
+* Provide a more accurate way of determining recent beer drinkers.
+Will need to convert date output from Untappd API to a more useable format.